This post was updated in June 2013....

 For many years we lived on a farm where we grew almost all of our food.
 We went to town perhaps once a week for things we did not grow.
 I actually do not see how that made us better humans than the person up the street from us today who needs a car to go five or six miles to one of the several grocery stores in our area.

 While Elisabeth is happy to walk to get her eggs, she might have found more challenge in bringing home the groceries for five people.
 Even buying groceries at a reasonable price can be a challenge in a city.
 In today's economy we save a fair amount of money by buying specials at different stores.
 Many cities that I have seen do not have good places to buy groceries within walking distance.
 I know that is one of the challenges facing the city of Roanoke.

-While Elisabeth sees suburban neighbors bitterly defending their territory, I see my neighbor who mowed my yard as a joke a couple of weeks ago.
+While Elisabeth sees suburban neighbors bitterly defending their territory, I see my neighbor who has mowed my yard as a favor more than once.
 I also see my friend up the street who noticed a fire in an outside light fixture of one of his neighbors' homes.
 He knew she was an elderly lady and required help as quickly as possible.
 His quick action probably saved her home.
 I also see children of all ages playing with friends in our streets.
 A lot of parents are watching over them.

 No place is perfect, but I wonder what kind of footprint Elisabeth's apartment building leaves.
 We live in an area where for several months of the year, we need no heating or cooling.
 We just open the windows.
 Our strawberries come from the fields a mile away.
 Our shrimp from the waters around our county.

 We also live in an area where there is a wide variety of housing available to people at competitive prices.